Lansing Trade Group, LLC: Notable events

 During 2016, LTG hired the former employees of the agriculture trading unit of Vitol.
 This was shortly after Vitol decided to make steps to focus on its core business, which involved shedding it agriculture unit.
 LTG expanded its international presence with the move, including opening offices in Germany, Vancouver, and Singapore, and hiring Vitol's former Global Head of Agriculture.

-In June 2017, LTG announced that it would acquire U.S. competitor, Interstate Commodities, Inc. LTG will purchase substantially all of the trading units of Interstate.
+In June 2017, LTG announced that it would acquire U.S. competitor, Interstate Commodities, Inc. LTG will purchase substantially all the trading units of Interstate.
 LTG will not acquire Interstate's railcar business, facilities and certain other business units.

 During July 2018, the Commodity Futures Trading Commission and the Chicago Mercantile Exchange each announced separate fines against LTG of over $6.5 million combined for knowingly disseminating false information concerning market conditions and subsequently manipulating exchange futures and options contracts.
 The charges also included the failure of company executives to prevent the actions taken by the company.
 The CME reported that this was the largest fine given since the CME's consolidation in 2007.

-On October 15th, 2018, The Andersons announced that it would acquire 100% of LTG by purchasing the remaining 67.5% interest in the company for $305 million (a valuation of $450 million).
+On October 15, 2018, The Andersons announced that it would acquire 100% of LTG by purchasing the remaining 67.5% interest in the company for $305 million (a valuation of $450 million).
 That interest was previously owned by New Hope, Macquarie Bank and Employees.
 The transaction was expected to close by no later than January 2019.
-Expectations were that LTG's operations would be fully integrated into The Andersons at the time the deal closes and that integrating LTG's operations into The Andersons will reduce overhead and other costs by up to $10 million annually.
+Expectations were that LTG's operations would be fully integrated into The Andersons at the time the deal closes, and that integrating LTG's operations into The Andersons will reduce overhead and other costs by up to $10 million annually.
 LTG's headquarters in Overland Park, Kansas was expected to retain its trading operations and risk management function.